 Like other previous versions, the local agent will install itself as a persistent threat, meaning that it will get started automatically when the computer is powered on.

 Various PowerShell commands may be used by the virus engine to conduct other dangerous malware operations, they can include any of the following:

 - Data Theft

 - System Changes

 Netwalker Cryptovirus (Mailto) May 2020 Update

-In May 2020 new information became available about the way the Netwalker ransomware infects computers.
+In May 2020 new information became available about the way ransomware infects computers.
 One of the newer attacks used a new technique called reflective loading which is used for DLL Injection, one of the advanced ways through which viruses are deployed.
 One of the key differences between it and ordinary ones is that the loading happens from memory.
 No files are saved on the disk of the devices which guards against discovery by some anti-virus programs.